 Swift Tales 1

-July 2024 — This is the first installment of how I contributed to building the Times Product Language (TPL) design system for iOS.
+July 2024 — This is the first installment of how my team and I built the iOS version of Times Product Language (TPL), The New York Times' design system.

-The TPL team is me, Joseph Kohlmann, Sergio Cuevas, Riley Sykes, Jaclyn Saik, Mallaigh Ashton, Norel Hassan, and Dan Mall.
-We began by learning the basics of SwiftUI and then transforming our tokens for color, typography, and spacing.
+The TPL team was me, Joseph Kohlmann, Sergio Cuevas, Riley Sykes, Jaclyn Saik, Mallaigh Ashton, Norel Hassan, and Dan Mall.

 Humble beginnings